Top 35 Android Interview Questions and Answers

 Q #28) Which tools are used for debugging on the Android platform?

 Answer: To understand the cause of the failure or cause of any issue, debugging is important.
-On the Android platform Android Monitor.bat utility is used while on the iOS platform, iPhone Configuration utility is used for debugging purposes.
+On the Android platform Android Monitor.bat utility is used, while on the iOS platform, the iPhone Configuration utility is used for debugging purposes.

-Q #29) Which scenario can test only on real devices but not on an emulator?
+Q #29) Which scenario can be tested only on real devices but not on an emulator?

-Answer: Emulators are used for performing similar kinds of testing which is performed on the real devices.
-Basically, emulators are used as a replacement for real devices as sometimes real devices are not available for testing, the use of real mobile devices for testing purposes is costlier at times.
+Answer: Emulators are used for performing similar kinds of testing that is performed on real devices.
+Emulators are used as a replacement for real devices, as sometimes real devices are not available for testing.
+The use of real mobile devices for testing purposes is costlier at times.

-But there are few scenarios that cannot be tested using emulator, these can be tested only using real devices.
-These scenarios are interrupted scenarios i.e. message, phone call interruption while using the app, low battery, Bluetooth, memory card mount and unmount, etc.
+But a few scenarios cannot be tested using an emulator; these can be tested only using real devices.
+These scenarios are interrupted scenarios i.e., message, phone call interruption while using the app, low battery, Bluetooth, memory card mount and unmount, etc.

 Q #30) Name the mobile automation tools that are available in the market.